dotZIP-A1/Munchopoly/README.md

 This is a simple HTML-based game created for the purpose of testing and expanding my knowledge of HTML, CSS, and JavaScript.

-The current gameplay consists of clicking buttons and images to increase your score and continue progressing.
-This project is intentionally small in scope and is not intended to be presented as a large or finished game.
+The current gameplay consists of clicking the juicy, amazing, mouth-watering food images on screen to increase your score and continue progressing.
+Buy more upgrades with your score in the shop (bottom-right) to increase the ammount of points you get from clicking the food.

 ## Creator